Nihilus888/Calendar-App/README.md

 ## Project summary
-Calendar app to put all your events to organize your life and to organise if your meetings are confirmed or cancelled.
+This is a calendar app to put all your events to organize your life and to organise if your meetings are confirmed or cancelled.
 You can write the event title, set your time and put the specific meeting room.

 ## Project details
 This calendar app has full CRUD capabilities to create your meetings/events and you have the ability to filter your meetings.
 In addition, your confirmed meetings and cancelled meetings will appear at the side bar of your calendar.